Disappearance of Charlene Downes: Last sighting

-Charlene’s mother, Karen, last spoke to Charlene early in the evening of 1 November 2003, in Blackpool town centre.
+Charlene's mother, Karen, last spoke to her early in the evening of 1 November 2003, in Blackpool town centre.
 Downes was wearing black jeans with a gold-eagle design on the front, a black jumper with a white-diamond pattern, and black boots.
 Police say she may also have been wearing a white cardigan or top with a hood.

 Karen was in Church Street handing out flyers for an Indian restaurant when she saw Charlene and one of her other daughters, Rebecca, at around 6:45 pm.
 The three of them talked briefly.
 Rebecca said she was going home; Charlene said she was going to meet some female friends.
 She called them from a local telephone box, then waited with her mother until they arrived.
 Karen watched the girls walk off together toward the Winter Gardens.
 That was the last time she saw her daughter.

 The friends spent a short time together.
 Downes then met another friend at around 9:30 pm and visited the Carousel Bar on the North Pier.
 There is CCTV footage of a girl at 9 pm on the junction of Dickson Road and Talbot Road (a main thoroughfare that leads from North Pier to the town centre) that is believed to be Downes; she is with an unidentified woman in her 30s with dyed-blonde hair wearing a three-quarter-length coat.
-According to Downes’s friend, she and Charlene left the Carousel Bar and returned to the town centre at around 10 pm.
+According to Downes's friend, she and Charlene left the Carousel Bar and returned to the town centre at around 10 pm.
 Her friend last saw her at around 11 pm near Talbot Road/Abingdon Street.